svanherk/brightspace-integration/README.md

 The config file will get overwritten during the build.

+## Want a slightly faster build?

+When we bundle our web components, we produce an ES6 bundle for browsers who support it, and an ES5 transpiled bundle for IE11.
+If you don't care about IE11, you can exclude that part of the build by running `npm run build-no-es5` or `npm run serve-no-es5`.

 ## NPM Dependency Locking

 We use a `package-lock.json` file to lock our NPM dependencies.
 This ensures we only pick up changes to dependencies when we explicitly ask for them and are prepared to test them.